U.N. chief speaks of "grisly reports" from Syria

 “The secretary-general is not duly informed,” he said, reiterating that the Syrian opposition consisted of “armed terrorist groups.”

-The International Committee of the Red Cross said an aid convoy had reached the bombarded Baba Amro area, under siege for 26 days, but was not allowed to enter.
+The International Committee of the Red Cross said an aid convoy had reached Baba Amro, but was not allowed to enter.

 “It is unacceptable that people who have been in need of emergency assistance for weeks have still not received any help,” ICRC President Jakob Kellenberger said in a statement.